itsayellow/pytivometa/README.rst

 pytivometa is a script to create the metadata that pytivo (http://pytivo.org/, https://github.com/wmcbrine/pytivo) can use when serving media files from a computer to a TiVo.
-It uses metadata from https://www.thetvdb.com/ and http://www.imdb.com to create text files and put them in the proper place (near the associated video files) for pytivo to find them.
+It fetches metadata from https://www.thetvdb.com/ and http://www.imdb.com to create text files and put them in the proper place (near the associated video files) for pytivo to find them.